-Community wealth building (CWB) is a people-centred approach to local economic development, which redirects wealth back into the local economy, and places control and benefits into the hands of local people.
+Community wealth building (CWB) is a place-based approach to local economic development, which redirects wealth back into the local economy, and places control and benefits into the hands of local people.

-The Scottish Government is committed to exploring the potential for CWB as an approach to delivering inclusive growth across Scotland, with six key projects in development across a range of contexts in Scotland starting with Ayrshire.
+The Scottish Government is committed to exploring the potential for Community Wealth Building (CWB) as an approach to delivering inclusive growth across Scotland, with six key projects in development across a range of contexts in Scotland starting with Ayrshire.
 Neil McInroy, former Chief Executive of CLES has been seconded into the Scottish Government to help embed this way of working in our economic development, and support these six projects.

 CWB in Scotland is growing in different ways, through locations, sectors and projects detailed below and shown in our CWB infographic.

-North Ayrshire Council pioneered CWB in Scotland, and the Ayrshire Growth Deal includes a £3m SG funded project to support implementation.
-There is also the advancement of CWB in other parts of Scotland and SG is supporting the development of CWB action plans in Tay Cities Region (Fife Council), Glasgow City Region, Clackmannanshire, South of Scotland and Eilean Siar (Western Isles).
+North Ayrshire Council pioneered CWB in Scotland, and the Ayrshire Growth Deal includes a £3m Scottish Government funded project to support implementation.
+There is also the advancement of CWB in other parts of Scotland and the Scottish Government is supporting the development of CWB action plans in Tay Cities Region (Fife Council), Glasgow City Region, Clackmannanshire, South of Scotland and Eilean Siar (Western Isles).

 Major sectors have roles as anchor institutions through their spending, investment, employment and use of physical assets, and we are seeing the NHS, Universities, Colleges, the housing sector and Police Scotland consider how they can play their part in CWB.